scignscape/dog-cognition-research/README.md

 ### Image Processing ###

-Chapter 22 of the _Industry 4.0_ book
+Chapter 22 of the _Industry 4.0_ book presented a novel image format which is optimized for Computer Vision applications in a database context.
+Code for creating, viewing, and analyzing images in this format will be recreated here in conjunction the five chapters in Section 5.
+Currently we are migrating the code from another repository to the `wip` branch of this archive, so that branch will be more current than `main`.